HL7/fhir-shorthand/input/pagecontent/reference.md

 **Examples:**

-* Assignment of a reference to an example of a Patient resource to Observation.subject:
+* Assignment of a reference to an example of a Patient resource to `Observation.subject`:

   ```
   * subject = Reference(EveAnyperson)